ergoz/go-ga-tracker/README.md

-# golang-google-events-tracker
-Go Lang Google Analytics Events Tracker
+# Golang Google Analytics Events Tracker

 **How to use:**